EduardoShoiti/EduardoShoiti/README.md

 ## Hi!
 I'm Eduardo Shoiti

+### Data Scientist

+I am a professional who loves what I do,

+passionate about data and technology, with solid experience in data analysis and analytics engineering.
+I work on data projects applied to financial products, focusing on automation, performance, and business impact.
+Strong proficiency in SQL, Python, and Excel.
+Proactive, communicative, and value-delivery, with experience in companies in the technology, ERP, startups, consulting and financial sectors.

 - 🔭 Systems Development Technician - ETEC Professor Camargo Aranha
 - 👨‍💻 Graduated in Systems Analysis and Development - FIAP
-- 📚 Studying Python/PySpark, ML, AI
+- 📚 Studying Python/PySpark, DS, ML, AI
-- 💻 I am a professional who loves what I do, passionate about data and technology, with diverse experience in the data area in companies in the technology, ERP, startups, consulting and financial sectors.
-- 🧙 I like volleyball and I'm learning to cook.
+- 🧙 I'm learning to cook.

  <div>
   <a href="https://github.com/EduardoShoiti">